 Data Disaster?
 How To Recover

 There was once a point in history when advertising consisted of radio, newspaper and billboard ads.
 This time, however, quickly came to an end with the invention of computers and the World Wide Web.
-Nowadays, a company without an online presence and online storage capabilities is basically working in an ancient world relative to their competitors.
+Nowadays, a company without an online presence and online storage capabilities are basically working in an ancient world relative to its competitors.

 Unfortunately, even the most advanced technology can fail, and in the modern world, a data disaster can lose a company thousands of dollars in a matter of minutes.
 This is why it’s so essential for a business owner or organizational leader to understand the dangers of data loss.

 There is an abundance of disasters that can lead to data loss, and this loss can result in anything from having to regather data to completely starting over due to not having backup files.
 One of the most common incidents that lead to data loss is accidental deletion.
 Not many people want to own up to this, but it definitely happens.
 Human error, however, isn’t the only potential issue.

 - Malware and Viruses: Malicious software can easily lead to data loss.
 This can either be through a direct deletion of files or through causing damaging hard drive crashes.
 This makes having up-to-date virus software essential.

 - Physical Damage: Damage to a hard drive can also cause data loss.
 This damage can be due to simple mishandling a device or even natural disasters that completely destroy servers.

 - Loss of Power: It’s astounding how quickly losing power can lead to data deletion.
 This results in the loss of any file that was unsaved, but it can also cause the corruption of files.